s3prl/s3prl/docs/source/tutorial/upstream_collection.rst

 and then the pre-trained models in this checkpoint will be automatically constructed and initialized.

-Here is an example on how to get a hubert model and its representation:
+Here is an example on how to get a hubert model and its representation using the :code:`name='hubert'`:

 .. code-block:: python